Havant man Robert Cahill 'hid murder suspect in flat'

 The court heard Sean Bailey was jailed for life in December for murdering Simon Warton in Waterlooville.

-Jane Terry, prosecuting, told the jury Mr Cahill hid Bailey in his Southampton House flat, despite there being widespread media coverage of police appealing for the public's help to trace him.'Not linked'
+Jane Terry, prosecuting, told the jury Mr Cahill hid Bailey in his Southampton House flat, despite there being widespread media coverage of police appealing for the public's help to trace him.

 A police officer, referred to in court as "Officer A", recalled how Bailey was arrested two days after the killing, on 12 April, when firearms officers entered the flat and found him "slumped and confused" on the sofa.